ResearchObject/ro-crate/docs/1.2-DRAFT/contextual-entities.md

 **Tip**: If metadata is imported from a source licensed as [CC0 Public Domain Dedication][CC0], no `sdLicense` statement is required.

--->

 ## Extra metadata such as Exif

 Schema.org has a generic extension mechanism for encoding arbitrary properties and values which are not available as Schema.org properties.
-An example of of this is the Schema.org [recommended way (see example 2)][ImageObject] of including [Exif] technical image metadata.
+An example of this is the Schema.org [recommended way (see example 2)][ImageObject] of including [Exif] technical image metadata.

 To include EXIF, or other data which can be encoded as property/value pairs, add an array of references to _Anonymous Entities_ which encode each property.
 This example shows one property of several hundred.